pairofdocs/gomule-d2r/README.md

 ### In Progress, Debugging
-- Test corpse reading when a savefile has one
+- Displaying tooltips for corpse items

 #### Fixed/Changed